Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Methods

+Eye movements in reading are saccadic.
+Their scanpath trajectory consists of times in which the gaze is stable at a given location, called \emph{fixations}, and very rapid transitions between fixations, called \emph{saccades} \citep{rayner1998,schotter2025beginner}.
+While many words receive a single fixation, some receive multiple fixations, and some are skipped.
+Most saccades go forward in the text, but some are regressive saccades that go backward.

+We use three primary online measures from the psycholinguistic literature: \begin{enumerate} \item \textbf{Total Fixation Duration (TF)} TF is the sum of all the fixation durations on a word.
+We analyze average TF, taking into consideration only words that were not skipped. \item \textbf{Skip Rate (SR)} The fraction of words that were skipped (i.e., were not fixated). \item \textbf{Regression Rate (RR)} The number of backward saccades per word. \end{enumerate}

-We use three primary online measures from the psycholinguistic literature: average Total Fixation Duration (TF), Skip Rate (SR) and Regression Rate (RR).
-All three measures capture reading ease.
-Longer reading times and less skipping are associated with increased processing difficulty during reading \citep{rayner1998}, and with lower language proficiency \citep{cop2015eye,berzak2023traces}.
-Increased regression rates were similarly shown to be a marker of processing difficulty and sentence reanalysis \cite{rayner2006eye,clifton2007eye,bicknell2011readers}.
+All three measures capture processing difficulty.
+Longer reading times and less skipping are associated with increased processing difficulty during reading \citep{rayner1998,kliegl2004length,smith2013effect}, and with lower language proficiency \citep{cop2015eye,berzak2023traces} and lower reading proficiency \citep{mcconkie1991children,reichle2013using,tiffin2015word}.
+Increased regression rates were similarly shown to be a marker of processing difficulty and sentence reanalysis \citep{clifton2007eye,staub2011word,bicknell2011readers,timkey2025preprint}.
 Correspondingly, more readable texts should have shorter Total Fixation times, more word skipping, and fewer regressions.